In regard to energy-efficient HVAC installation in Ocala, there’s great news for you this tax period.

 What Makes My Purchase Eligible?

-To qualify for the incentive, the home must be the taxpayer’s main house in the U.S..
-The change must last for at least five years, with the original use originating with you.
+To qualify for the incentive, the home must be the taxpayer’s main house in the U.S. The improvement must last for at least five years, with the original use originating with you.

 What Types of Improvements are Qualify for High-Efficiency Updates?